-Mr. Thomas E. Whiddon, as Advisory Director of Berkshire Partners, LLC, and as retired Executive Vice President - Logistics and Technology and Chief Financial Officer with Lowe's Companies Inc., brings general management, information technology and logistics expertise, and strong financial acumen, as well as experience with retail end markets.
-Mr. Whiddon also serves on two additional public boards that provide him with corporate governance expertise and background.
+Mr. Thomas E. Whiddon, as a former Advisory Director of Berkshire Partners, LLC, and as retired Executive Vice President - Logistics and Technology and Chief Financial Officer of Lowe's Companies Inc., brings general management, information technology and logistics expertise, and strong financial acumen, as well as experience with retail end markets.
+Mr. Whiddon is Chair of the Audit Committee and also serves on the boards and audit committees of two other public companies, which provides him with corporate governance experience and background.